cutdownfilm/slate/index.md

 <hr>

-<strong>CUTDOWN</strong> is a documentary feature which reveals the unfathomable practice of infant surgery without anesthesia prior to 1987 and its long term psychologic effects on adults today.
+CUTDOWN is a documentary feature which reveals the unfathomable practice of infant surgery without anesthesia prior to 1987 and its long term psychologic effects on adults today.

 <hr>